ngiangre/ngiangre.github.io/CV/Nicholas_Giangreco_CV.md

 FELLOWSHIPS AND AWARDS
 ----------

+-   Three-Minute Thesis finalist @ Columbia Graduate School of Arts and Sciences

 -   Best contribution in methodological research at the [OHDSI 2018 Symposium](https://www.ohdsi.org/2018-ohdsi-symposium/) for [Pediatric Drug Safety](http://10.7490/f1000research.1116203.1) poster.